esphome/esphome-docs/components/display/nextion.rst

   Use this if you want to use multiple UART buses at once.
 - **brightness** (*Optional*, percentage): Set display brightness in %.
 Defaults to ``100%``
 - **lambda** (*Optional*, :ref:`lambda <config-lambda>`): The lambda to use for rendering the content on the nextion display.
   See :ref:`display-nextion_lambda` for more information.
+This is typically empty.
+The individual components for the Nextion will handle almost all features needed for updating
 - **update_interval** (*Optional*, :ref:`config-time`): The interval to call the lambda to update the display.
   Defaults to ``5s``.
 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.